-# According to the Mythology, Lord Shiva created the island to please his wife Maa Parvati.
-As it was created for happiness (i.e. Anand) of Uma (i.e. Parvati), so it was named as Umananda.
+# According to Mythology, Lord Shiva created the island to please his wife Maa Parvati.
+As it was created for the happiness (i.e. Anand) of Uma (i.e. Parvati), so it was named Umananda.

-# Did you ever heard of the story of Kamdeva or have watched on television, who was burnt by the Third eye of Lord Shiva ?
-This was the place where Shiva was in deep meditation and Kamdev interrupts him and in anger Shiva opens his Third eye which burnt Kamdev.
+# Did you ever heard of the story of Kamadeva or have watched on television, who was burnt by the Third eye of Lord Shiva?
+This was the place where Shiva was in deep meditation and Kamdev interrupts him and in anger, Shiva opens his Third eye which burnt Kamdev.
 That is why the place is also called “Bhasmachal”, which means “hill of ashes.”

 How to reach Umananda Temple: